elygeo/coseis/readme.rst

     ('=w',  'f', [], filename),        # Write f to filename ('=wi', 'f', [], filename),        # Write weighted average of f to filename.

-For the case of I/O at single point in space, sub-cell positioning via weighted averaging may be used.
-In this case, the fractional part of the index determines the weights.
+A letter ``'i'`` in the mode indicates sub-cell positioning via weighted averaging.
+In this case the spatial indices are single logical coordinates that may vary contiguously over the range.
+The fractional part of the index determines the weights.
 For example, an index of 3.2 to the 1D variable f would specify the weighted average: 0.8 * f(3) + 0.2 * f(4).
-Weighted averaging is indicated by a letter 'i' in the I/O mode.

-Reading and writing to disk uses flat binary files where ``j`` is the fastest changing index, and ``t`` is the slowest changing index.
+Reading and writing to disk uses flat binary files where j is the fastest changing index, and t is the slowest changing index.
 Mode 'R' extrapolates any singleton dimensions to fill the entire array.
-This is useful for reading 1D or 2D models into 3D simulations, so can obviate the need to store (possibly very large) 3D material and mesh coordinate files.
+This is useful for reading 1D or 2D models into 3D simulations, obviating the need to store (possibly very large) 3D material and mesh coordinate files.

 All input modes may use '+' instead of '=' to add to, rather than replace, preexisting values.
 For a list of available time functions, see the